-Construction and architecture demand effective coordination between multiple project stakeholders.
-This is where BIM clash detection comes in.
-It helps to detect contradictions (“clashes”) in various models early in the project.
+Construction and architecture procedures demand effective coordination between multiple project stakeholders.
+That is where the role of BIM clash detection comes in.
+It helps to detect contradictions or “clashes” in various models early in the project.

-Every clash that is eliminated during the design phase translates to one less potential issue that would have caused project delays and higher costs.
+Every clash eliminated during the design phase translates to one less potential issue that would have caused project delays and higher costs.

-The building information modeling (BIM) market is projected to reach 10.7 billion USD by 2026, growing at a CAGR of 12.5%.
-A rapid rise in urbanization, growing government initiatives, adoption of remote working, and recognition of the benefits of BIM in construction have contributed to this.
+A rapid rise in urbanization, growing government initiatives, adoption of remote working, and recognition of the benefits of BIM as a digital paradigm shift have contributed to this.

 A big part of this will be BIM clash detection.

 Clash detection is a critical part of the BIM process.
-In BIM, there are several models that are eventually integrated into one master model.
-Hence, BIM clash detection becomes necessary.
+In BIM, several models are eventually integrated into one master model.
+Hence, BIM clash detection becomes necessary in construction.

 In the past, clash detection took place at the construction site itself.
-Specialists would supervise the construction.
-When a clash occurred, such as a beam getting in the way of an air conditioning unit, it had to be resolved right there.
-This led to delays and higher costs.
+Building architects supervise the construction process on site.
+For instance, when a clash, such as a beam getting in the way of an air conditioning unit, occurs, it must be resolved immediately.
+And eventually, that leads to delays and higher costs.

-3D modeling helps to streamline the BIM process.
+3D Modeling helps to streamline the BIM process and Mechanical, Electrical, and Plumbing (MEP).
 The traditional design process involved overlapping designs made on tracing papers.
 Conversely, the BIM process is computerized and evaluates many models simultaneously.

 There are different types of clashes in BIM.
 Let’s take a look at them.

-A soft clash occurs from indirect interference rather than from direct clash of two components.
-This happens when an element is not given the spatial or geometric tolerance it requires.
+A soft clash occurs from indirect interference rather than a direct clash of two components.
+That happens when an element is not given the spatial or geometric tolerance required.

 Soft clashes can cause issues for safety and maintenance, such as a short-circuit hazard from having a plumbing line too close to a live wire.